smart-data-models/dataModel.Agrifood/AgriPest/doc/new_spec_FR.md

       description: 'A description of this item'
       type: Property
     hasAgriProductType:
+      description: 'Reference to the recommended types of product that can be used to treat this pest.'
       items:
         - anyOf: &agripest_-_properties_-_id_-_anyof
             - description: 'Property.
 Identifier format of any NGSI entity'